spectrocloud/librarium/content/docs/03-cluster-profiles/10-byoos/10-image-builder.md

 2. Use the `make` command to create a custom image containing a specific Operating System (OS) version and flavor.

-3. The image is created and distributed to the target regions you specified in the `packer.json` file.
+3. The custom image is created and distributed to the target regions you specified in the `packer.json` file.

 4. Create a cluster profile that points to the custom image you created.